-Unfortunately, you can no longer buy Star Wars Galaxies from Steam, but if you purchased it on your account before the game closed down then you can still install the game from there.
+Unfortunately, you can no longer buy Steam keys for Star Wars Galaxies, but if you purchased it on your account before the game closed down then you can still install the game from there.

 Otherwise, downloading an ISO of the game’s installation discs is considered a legal grey area and is therefore not advisable.
 If you have a copy of the discs however but do not have a disc drive from which to install them you can find an ISO of the game on the SWG subreddit.

 Alternatively, some rogue servers, such as SWG Restoration, come with a copy of the game’s files in their installer.
 It is however still advisable that you own a physical copy of the discs as the game is not officially classed as abandonware.